-Joining a Peer Support Group means you can have regular get-togethers with other carers for:
+Joining a peer support group means enjoying regular get-togethers with other carers for:

 Build a network of support

-Share information and stories, and receive advice and acknowledgement from other carers who are walking the same path as you.
-You will build your resilience, and you may even make friendships.
+Peer support groups are your opportunity to share information and stories and seek advice, acknowledgement and solidarity from other carers who are walking the same path as you.
+You’ll build your resilience, learn new perspectives and approaches and you may even make lifelong friendships.

 Find the right support for your family

-Hear from other carers about services and activities for families in your area.
-Many carers and their families find that they become more empowered in seeking the support that best suits them.
+Take the opportunity to hear from other carers about services and activities for families in your area.
+Through the experience of your peers, you may discover a new service that fits your family’s needs.
+Many carers and their families find that they become more empowered in seeking their own alternative support systems.

-Some groups include presentations from experts about topics such as parenting strategies, local services, or health and nutrition.
-It is also possible to have a professional facilitator help your group discuss particular issues.
+Some groups further their support with presentations from experts in related fields.
+Common topics include parenting strategies, local services and health and nutrition.
+It is also possible to have a professional facilitator help your group discuss particular, more sensitive issues.

-Ideally, Peer Support Groups are run and supported by Carer Reference Groups.
+Peer Support Groups are often run and supported by Carer Reference Groups.

-Keep in mind that there is no process to ensure that members of the Peer Support Groups are currently authorised carers.
-So group participants need to satisfy themselves about the appropriateness of attendees.
+At this stage, there is no process to ensure that members of the peer support groups are currently authorised carers.
+Group participants may need to satisfy themselves about the appropriateness of attendees.

 The Information provided by My Forever Family NSW on peer support groups includes material on groups established by other organisations or individuals.
 The groups have not been reviewed by My Forever Family and are separate entities to My Forever Family.
 My Forever Family strives to improve your knowledge and skills and to promote opportunities for you as foster carers to connect with other carers, exchange experiences and provide support however we do not take responsibility for your voluntary participation in these groups.